galtzo-floss/library_tree/README.md

 a new version should be immediately released that restores compatibility.
 Breaking changes to the public API will only be introduced with new major versions.

-### 📌 Is "Platform Support" part of the public API?

-Yes.
-But I'm obligated to include notes...

-SemVer should, but doesn't explicitly, say that dropping support for specific Platforms is a *breaking change* to an API.
-It is obvious to many, but not all, and since the spec is silent, the bike shedding is endless.

-> dropping support for a platform is both obviously and objectively a breaking change
+> dropping support for a platform is both obviously and objectively a breaking change <br/>

-- Jordan Harband (@ljharb, maintainer of SemVer) [in SemVer issue 716][📌semver-breaking]
+>—Jordan Harband ([@ljharb](https://github.com/ljharb), maintainer of SemVer) [in SemVer issue 716][📌semver-breaking]

-To get a better understanding of how SemVer is intended to work over a project's lifetime, read this article from the creator of SemVer:

-- ["Major Version Numbers are Not Sacred"][📌major-versions-not-sacred]
+I understand that policy doesn't work universally ("exceptions to every rule!"), but it is the policy here.

-As a result of this policy, and the interpretive lens used by the maintainer, you can (and should) specify a dependency on these libraries using the [Pessimistic Version Constraint][📌pvc] with two digits of precision.
+As such, in many cases it is good to specify a dependency on this library using the [Pessimistic Version Constraint][📌pvc] with two digits of precision.

 For example: